diegochll/msft-chatbot-challenge/README.md

 ### Features
 - Good News Feed
-⋅⋅⋅Fetches and displays the most upvoted posts from the r/Coronavirus subreddit.. flaired as **Good News** in a very friendly card for the user
+    - Fetches and displays the most upvoted posts from the r/Coronavirus subreddit.. flaired as **Good News** in a very friendly card for the user
 - Mental Health care/Meditation Techniques
-⋅⋅⋅Our bot guides the user through techniques for relaxation and anxiety relief
+    - Our bot guides the user through techniques for relaxation and anxiety relief
 - Real-Time COVID-19 Statistics
-⋅⋅⋅Cards with Real-Time statistics for a country of the users choice
+    - Cards with Real-Time statistics for a country of the users choice

 ## Prerequisites